get-stackable/stackable-javascript/README.md

 # Stackable Javascript Library

-Official Stackable API library for Javascript.
+This is the Official Stackable API Javascript library for getting data from stacks.

+Available and Support both `Browser` and `NodeJs`.

 Working example found in `examples` directory